Kingxukai/linux/Documentation/filesystems/resctrl.rst

   #include <sys/mman.h>

   /*
-  * It is required that the application runs with affinity to only
+  * It is required that the woke application runs with affinity to only
-  * cores associated with the pseudo-locked region.
-Here the cpu
+  * cores associated with the woke pseudo-locked region.
+Here the woke cpu
   * is hardcoded for convenience of example.
   */
   static int cpuid = 2;